Current Projects under Development

 Olivet, Jerusalem, and the World: The Olivet Discourse in Matthew.

-This five-lecture series on the Olivet Discourse will be presented in Mount Dora, Florida, in mid-2020.
-The lectures are currently being developed.
-They will demonstrate that the Olivet Discourse speaks of Christ’s judgment on Israel by means of his judgment-coming against her temple as the old covenant era is dramatically ended.
+This five-lecture series on the Olivet Discourse will be recorded sometime in 2020.
+The lectures hare currently being developed.
+They will demonstrate that the Olivet Discourse speaks of Christ’s judgment on Israel by means of his judgment-coming against her temple as the old covenant era is dramatically ended (Matt.
+24:4-35).
 They will also show that AD 70 judgment anticipates the Final Judgment at the end of history, serving as a microcosm of that macrocosmic event, which appears in the latter portion of the Discourse (Matt.
 24:36–25:46).

-Provided we receive adequate funding, both of this set should be released in mid-2020.
+Provided we receive adequate funding, this set should be released in late-2020.
 Your donations will make these educational materials possible.